se-edu/se-book/modeling/modelingASolution/basic/outcomes.md

-:trophy: Can use simple class diagrams and sequence diagrams to model an OO solution :two:
+{{glyphicon_flag}} Can use simple class diagrams and sequence diagrams to model an OO solution :two: